Pumpkin Chocolate Chip Cookies

 • Replace the cinnamon, nutmeg, and cloves with an equal amount of Pumpkin Pie Spice Blend.

-Pumpkin chocolate chip cookies on baking sheet.
+Pumpkin chocolate chip cookies baked on a cookie sheet.

 STORING TIPS

-• STORE in an airtight container or Ziploc bag for 2-3 days at room temperature or in the fridge for up to a week.
+Store baked cookies in an airtight container or Ziploc bag for 2-3 days at room temperature or in the fridge for up to a week.

-• FREEZE.
+Freeze baked cookies.
 Wrap in plastic wrap and place in a freezer-safe Ziploc bag.
 Store for up to 2 months in the freezer.
 Because of the texture, they stay fairly soft and can be eaten straight out of the freezer.

-• STORE the dough in the fridge or freezer to bake later.
+Store cookie dough.
+The dough in the fridge or freezer to bake later.
 Keep in the fridge for 1-2 days, in a bowl covered with plastic wrap.

-• FREEZE.
+Freeze cookie dough.
 Use a cookie scoop.
 Drop the dough on a baking sheet and freeze until solid.
 Place frozen cookie dough in an airtight freezer-safe container, dividing each layer with wax or parchment paper.
 Label and freeze for up to 3 months.
 Bake from a frozen state—just add 1-2 more minutes.

-STORE extra puree in an airtight container in the fridge for 5-7 days or in the freezer for about 6 months.
+Store extra puree in an airtight container in the fridge for 5-7 days or in the freezer for about 6 months.
 Use it to make other delicious pumpkin recipes.

 Pumpkin Chocolate Chip Cookies Recipe

-Pumpkin Chocolate Chip Cookies are soft and fluffy.
+Pumpkin chocolate chip cookies are soft and fluffy.
 Filled with pumpkin flavor, and chocolate chips, these cookies are a fall favorite!

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 10 minutes
+Cook: 10 minutes

-Total Time 20 minutes
+Total: 20 minutes

 Ingredients